zoriya/Kyoo/transcoder/tests/hls_validation/README.md

 - timeline continuity (no gaps, no repeated/overlapping playback windows)
 - real playback patterns (sequential, ABR switches, seeks, concurrent clients)

-It is segment-container agnostic and does not assume `.ts` segments.
+- fMP4 init segment presence and validity

 Segment URLs are read from playlists and probed with `ffprobe` regardless of extension.
+The transcoder now outputs fMP4 (`.m4s`) segments instead of MPEG-TS (`.ts`).

 ## Requirements